-Your child will mostly be taught through games and play.
+Your child will mostly be taught through adult led and child initiated activities, games and play.

 The prime areas of learning are:

-Each area of learning is implemented through planned play experiences, and through a mixture of adult led and child initiated activities.
-Children are encouraged to move freely around Nursery, indoors and outdoors, using different areas of provision where they can select resources independently.
+Each area of learning is implemented through planned play experiences and through a mixture of adult led and child initiated activities.
+Children are encouraged to move freely around Nursery using the different areas of provision where they can select resources independently.
 These areas of provision are:

 Activities are loosely based around a theme.
 Group circle times are used to inform and enthuse the children about the theme to stimulate their learning.

 We welcome parents to enter the classroom when dropping their children off on a morning and settling them.
 We are aware that this will be an anxious time for parents and children, and want everyone to feel as comfortable and confident as possible!

 First week back

 Children attending morning sessions will visit the Nursery for a transition morning (8:30am-11:30am) on Thursday 8th September, and children who will be attending for full days will have a transition session between 12:15pm and 3:15pm on Thursday 8th September.

 Morning SESSIONS (MonDAY-Friday AM)– 8:30–11:30.